 Picking up where Shakespeare left off…

-What if Richard III had to stand trial for war crimes?
-What if Brutus were charged with Caesar’s murder?
+What if Richard III had to stand trial for his heinous crimes?
+What if Brutus were charged with Caesar’s assassination?
 How would they fare in our current legal system?

-Our previous mock trials have seen as the defendant (see more details below):
+Our previous mock trials have seen defendants such as:

 - Hamlet